Cheong Wa Dae: Old residence

-Park Geun-hye's daily life was revealed when Kim Mak-up, a contractor and butler when Park Geun-hye was in office, was investigated by the prosecution.
+Park Geun-hye's daily life was revealed when Kim Mak-up, a contractor and butler when Park was in office, was investigated by prosecuters.
 At this time, the structure of the official residence was also known, and according to his statement, the official residence was divided into an inner room and an annex, and the annex was where the bodyguard resided.
 At that time, the interior had a bedroom, study, fitness room, newsroom, Korean room, powder room, etc., and the president's bedroom was equipped with a bed, dressing table, drawer, TV, desk, laptop, and intercom.
 The annex had a security room, a cooking room, a dining room, and a reception room which consisted of a meeting table, a round table, and a TV.

 Presidents Chun Doo-hwan, Roh Tae-woo, and Roh Moo-hyun stayed at Cheong Wa Dae on the last day of their terms and left Cheong Wa Dae the next day.
 Kim Young-sam, Kim Dae-jung, and Lee Myung-bak left Cheong Wa Dae on the last day of their terms and served as presidents until midnight.
 Meanwhile, Choi Kyu-hah and Park Geun-hye stepped down before a successor was decided, both of whom stayed at Cheong Wa Dae for a few more days after their presidential terms ended.
 Previous presidents moved in at the same time as they took office, but Moon Jae-In did not move in until the third day of his inauguration due to facility maintenance.
 This was the first time since the completion of the official residence.